nf-core/configs/docs/munin.md

 # nf-core/configs: MUNIN Configuration

-All nf-core pipelines have been successfully configured for use on the MUNIN cluster aka big iron.
+All nf-core pipelines have been successfully configured for use on the MUNIN cluster.

 To use, run the pipeline with `-profile munin`.
 This will download and launch the [`munin.config`](../conf/munin.config) which has been pre-configured with a setup suitable for the MUNIN cluster.
 Using this profile, a docker image containing all of the required software will be downloaded, and converted to a Singularity image before execution of the pipeline.

 Example: `nextflow run -profile munin`